d0tTino/GeneCoder/docs/usage.md

 ### Launching the Flet App

-Install the optional GUI extras:
+Install the GUI dependencies with the optional `gui` group:

 ```bash
 poetry install --with gui --no-interaction